Dynamical System Analysis of a Five-Dimensional Cosmological Model: Abstract

 \section{Abstract}

 A five-dimensional cosmological model including a single perfect fluid is studied in the framework of dynamical system analysis.
-All the critical points of the system with their stability properties are listed and some representative phase diagrams are explicitly shown.
-It is found that the stabilization of the extra dimension is possible and the observed flatness of the three-dimensional space is provided for certain ranges of the equation of state parameter of the fluid during the evolution of the universe.
+All the critical points of the system are listed with their stability properties and some representative phase diagrams are explicitly shown.
+It is found that the stabilization of extra dimension is possible and the observed flatness of the three-dimensional space is provided for certain ranges of the equation of state parameter of the fluid.
 The model suggested here can be considered as a simplified model for examining the possible effects of the extra dimensions in the early universe.